XGEN-Applications/XGEN-AWS-Reference/README.md

 - all configuration options can be found inside config/config.js file, which is added to `.gitignore` file in order to avoid commiting secrets to the repository
 - `./config/sample.config.js` file is provided with all required and available settings. add `./config/config.js` file to the same folder, copy configuration from `sample.config.js`, then update values with your own settings.
 Once again, `config.js` has been added to `.gitignore`, it will not be commited to the git repository.
+- Redis have key expiration time in seconds.
+This is used to determine token validity duration time.
+When token expires it becomes invalid.

 ### deploy to aws